fanteastick/quartz-test/content/hobbies/To plan a fish tank.md

 ---
 >  “Our pets are our family.” 💬 Ana Monnar

-> “Until one has loved an animal, a part of one’s soul remains unawakened.” 💬 Anatole France
+> “Until one has loved an animal, a part of one's soul remains unawakened.” 💬 Anatole France

 ## The backstory